Akari Chargers

-The Akari Power Chargers, more commonly known as the Akari Chargers, are a women's volleyball team in the Philippines owned by Akari Lighting & Technology Corporation.
-The team competes in the Premier Volleyball League (PVL).
+The Akari Power Chargers, more commonly known as the Akari Chargers, are a Philippine women's professional volleyball team by Akari Lighting & Technology Corporation.
+The team competes in the Premier Volleyball League (PVL), where they have been since its establishment in 2022, and is the sister team to the Nxled Chameleons.

-Akari's first venture in the PVL was in 2018 when it partnered with the Adamson Lady Falcons during the 2018 Open Conference.
-In 2022, Akari established their Chargers as its own team, making their debut in that year's Reinforced Conference.
-The Chargers are the first of two teams owned by Akari.
-Their sister team, the Nxled Chameleons, joined the league a year later.
+Akari's first venture into the PVL predates the Chargers itself, as they were the sponsor of the Adamson Lady Falcons during the 2018 Open Conference.

+In 2024, Akari acquired Celine Domingo and Grethcel Soltones, which helped the team earn a series of podiums over the next few conferences.
+In the 2024 Reinforced Conference, they made the finals for the first time, where they lost to the Creamline Cool Smashers in the culminating series.

 History

 The Akari Chargers was organized by Akari Lighting & Technology Corporation, announcing its official entry into the Premier Volleyball League as the 10th professional club team.
 Akari's has been a longtime sponsor of the Adamson Lady Falcons collegiate volleyball team which clinched the 2019 Premier Volleyball League Collegiate Conference.

 Before the start of the 2022 reinforced conference, Akari announced that it tapped the Brazilian head coach of the Philippines women's national volleyball team, Jorge Souza de Brito to be its head coach.
 The team debuted in the 2022 Reinforced Conference.

 The team made its first finals appearance in the PVL during the 2024 Reinforced Conference, where they settled for silver after losing 3–0 to the Creamline Cool Smashers.